By: Lucas Fink By: Lucas Fink | July 29, 2022 | Lifestyle Travel & Recreation Culture Weekend Escapes Local Community

 View this post on Instagram

-Those based in the South Bay are fortunate to be so close to the staggering number of trailheads peppered throughout the Santa Cruz Mountains.
-Though this verdant range of rolling hills layered in redwoods range deserves a list of trails all its own, we’ve chosen the one we think provides the optimal combination of convenience and worthwhile scenery.
-Castle Rock is a short out-and-back 1.5-miler that, for only a few hundred feet of elevation gain, rewards hikers with 360-degree views of the Santa Cruz Mountain Range and the Pacific Ocean.
+Those based in the South Bay are fortunately close to the staggering number of trailheads peppered throughout the Santa Cruz Mountains.
+Though this verdant range of rolling hills layered in redwoods range deserves a list all its own, we’ve chosen the one we think provides the optimal combination of convenience and worthwhile scenery.
+Castle Rock is a short out-and-back 1.5-miler with only a few hundred feet of elevation gain that rewards hikers with 360-degree views of the Santa Cruz Mountain Range and the Pacific Ocean.
 The real prize, though, is the gargantuan boulder at the hike’s peak, a boulder ripe for climbing and exploring.
 If you manage to make it up to the top, poke around and find a cavern-like area inside the boulder and admire the many etchings of couples’ initials on the interior.

 Grizzly Peak